todhm/sd_feed/Readme.md

  </p>

 - This is a custom extension for AUTOMATIC1111/stable-diffusion-webui.
+- You can enjoy browsing from tab and getting reputation with your pictures

 ### Installation
 - The extension can be installed directly from within the **Extension** tab within the Webui.